Kis Din Mera Viyah Howay Ga

 Kis Din mera Viyah Howay Ga (meaning, "When will I get married?") is a Pakistani sitcom series first aired on Geo TV in August 2011.
 The series was first directed by Muhammad Iftikhar Iffi and starred Faisal Qureshi, Aijaz Aslam, Jana Malik, and Sangeeta.
 The plot revolves around the Chaudhary family who live in a mansion together in a small village near Lahore, Pakistan.
 Much of the humor centers around the character Sheeda who disguises himself as a girl named Sheedo to hide from his former gang members, and to protect himself from being arrested.
-Kis Din Mera Viyah Howay Ga went off the air 15 September 2011, and returned for a second season in late July 2012.
+The final episode of season one of Kis Din Mera Viyah Howay Ga aired on 15 September 2011, and returned for a second season in late July 2012.
 The second season ended on 23 August 2012, after a decline in viewership, but it was renewed and the third season started on 11 July 2013.

-It first aired on 2 August 2011, and had 4 seasons before ending on 3 November 2013.
+It first aired on 2 August 2011, and had 4 seasons before ending on 18 June 2018.
 The OST was composed by Mohsin Javed.
 Each season consisted of 35–40 hour-long episodes, and aired at 8:00 pm from Monday to Thursday.
-Kis Din Mera Viyah Howay Ga aired every Ramadan and was among the top prime-time, weekday dramas in Pakistan.The show was aired on weekdays and aired for an hour, when first season ended the next year Second season came out with some new cast members and few new different crew members this season also aired on same basis, After another year third Season came out and this one also ran on same bases with some chained casting members.
-When the Fourth Season was reales instead of releasing after another year it was released after two months and aired once a week with just a few episodes.
+Kis Din Mera Viyah Howay Ga aired every Ramadan and was among the top prime-time, weekday dramas in Pakistan.
+The show was aired on weekdays and aired for an hour, when first season ended, second season came out next year with some new cast members and few new different crew members this season also aired on same time slot.
+After a year third Season came out and this one also ran on same bases with some changed casting members.
+The fourth season was released in 2018.

 Premise

 The series is set in a village in Lahore, Pakistan.
-The main characters Chaudhary, Nazakat, Bilo, Sheeda, Nawab, and Shehzadi are family members living in a large house with their maid Pino.
+The main characters are Chaudhary Nazakat, Bilo, and Shehzadi are family members living in a large house with their maid Pino.
 A gang of burglars convinces the teenager, Sheeda, to join their gang because he looks similar to their dead boss, Jabar Khan.
 After accepting a bribe, Sheeda has second thoughts when he learns the police are searching for Jabar Khan.
 In order to hide, he disguises himself as a girl named Sheedo.
 When Sheedo enters the Mansion, he unwittingly causes his best friend Nazakat fall for him.